sondreb/blockcore-vault/README.md

 The Blockcore Vault is also an [verifiable data registry](https://w3c.github.io/did-core/#dfn-verifiable-data-registry), that can host and provide DID Documents and DIDs.

+## Registration and Data Flow

+1. Vault A adds Vault B by supplying the domain name URL for the vault.
+1. Vault A stores the did-configuration.json retrieved from the .well-known URL.
+1. Vault A performs DID Resolve to retrieve the DID Document for Vault B identity.
+1. Whenever Vault A must send encrypted data to Vault B, it will utilize the "authentication" key provided in the DID Document.
+Consider if the rest of communication should be encrypted or not.
+1. Vault A sends an request to Vault B to be accepted as a trusted node.
+1. Vault B must approve the request, which does include the DID of Vault A. Vault B will perform download of did-configuration and then DID Resolve to get the DID Document of Vault A. Vault B can perform manual or automatic approval.
+1. Upon approval, Vault B will inform Vault A which will update the local metadata.

+Mutual trust between Vault has now been established.

+1. Vault A

 ## Features

 ### Data API